 Section A. Fixed-term Faculty Evaluation.
-Faculty on fixed-term appointment will be evaluated each year during the first three years, and every third year thereafter, according to criteria set forth in the Personnel Process and Procedure Handbook.
+Faculty on fixed-term appointment will be evaluated each year during the first three years, and every third year thereafter, according to criteria set forth in the Retention, Tenure, Promotion Handbook.

-Based on these evaluations, fixed-term faculty who do not meet standards of performance, as determined by the Dean, will be notified and given one-year to meet expectations assuming that there remains a university position available and interactive with the timely notice aspects of Article 3, Section A.7.
+Based on these evaluations, fixed-term faculty who do not meet standards of performance, as determined by the Dean, will be notified and given one year to meet expectations assuming that there remains a university position available and interactive with the timely notice aspects of Article 3, Section A.7.

 Section B. Annual Tenure and Indefinite Tenure Faculty Evaluation.
-Faculty on annual tenure and indefinite tenure appointments will be evaluated according to criteria spelled out in the Personnel Process and Procedure Handbook.
+Faculty on annual tenure and indefinite tenure appointments will be evaluated according to criteria spelled out in the Retention, Tenure, Promotion Handbook.

-Violations of the procedural steps of the Personnel Process and Procedure handbook are grievable and arbitrable under this Agreement.
+Violations of the procedural steps of the Retention, Tenure, Promotion Handbook are grievable and arbitrable under this Agreement.